Stuttering: The 3rd Croatian Clinical Symposium 2 - 5 October 2016

 Dr Cheryl Andrews has worked as a specialist in stuttering treatment with pre-schoolers and school-age children as well as adults for 30 years.
 Originally from the USA, she has worked in Australia for the past 36 years at the University of Sydney, the Stuttering Unit, South Western Sydney Area Health Service and private practice.
 Her work includes clinical research, lecturing, and treatment.

-Dr Sue O’Brian is an honorary Research Fellow at the Australian Stuttering Research Centre.
+Dr Sue O’Brian is Senior Research Fellow at the Australian Stuttering Research Centre.
 She has many years clinical experience with adults and children who stutter.
 Her particular interests involve the measurement of stuttering, and research and training in the Camperdown Program for adults who stutter.

 Associate Professor Ross Menzies is a clinical psychologist with an interest in the origins and management of anxiety.
 He has developed cognitive behaviour therapy packages for the treatment of obsessive compulsive disorders and published theories of the origins of phobias.